davidlarsson33/Web-shop-under-attack/README.md

 ## Session hijacking

 In order for this to work a session token must be hijacked first.
 There is many ways this can be done.
-However, I have decided that it would be suitible to make use of the stored XSS attack to get a hold of a user's session token.
+However, I have decided that it would be suitable to make use of the stored XSS attack to get a hold of a user's session token.

 ### Pre-attack stage:

 1. Use chrome and seach for the "ModHeader" extention
 2. Add the extention to chrome
-3. Enable the extention to be used in icognito mode
+3. Enable the extention to be used in incognito mode

 ### Attack stage:

-4. Go to the login page of the victim website in icognito mode: http://localhost/login
+4. Go to the login page of the victim website in incognito mode: http://localhost/login
 5. Use the attacker's credentials to login:
    - Email: attacker@malicious.com
    - Password: XSS!1234!xss